UltraFuzz: Towards Resource-saving in Distributed Fuzzing: Evaluation

-To verify this hypothesis, we analyze the energy allocation of UniFuzz and AFL-single-core during fuzzing \emph{readelf} with 32 units of computation resources.
-We record the energy assigned to each seed and the times of doubling energy during implementing random strategy.
-Fig. \ref{fig:energy} shows the energy distribution and the doubling energy times of UniFuzz and AFL-single-core.
-Since lots of seeds are not fuzzed (i.e., the energy assigned to these seeds are 0), we only focus on the seeds that have been fuzzed and sort them by the energy assigned.
-From Fig. \ref{fig:energy}(a), we can conclude, for seeds whose serial numbers are close to 0, AFL-single-core and UniFuzz both allocate high energy to them.
-The reason is that these seeds are regarded as favored and their performance scores are higher than other seeds, which means these seeds are more likely to discover new paths than the others.
-For these seeds, particularly whose serial numbers are less than 500, UniFuzz allocates much more energy to them than AFL-single-core, which improves the efficiency of energy utilization.
-Therefore, UniFuzz reaches a higher path coverage than AFL-single-core in \emph{readelf} by giving more energy to high-quality seeds.

-Moreover, from Fig. \ref{fig:energy}(b), the times of doubling energy on most seeds in UniFuzz are more than those in AFL-single-core.
-We also report the total times of doubling energy during UniFuzz and AFL-single-core fuzzing \emph{readelf}, which are 1,501 and 544, respectively.
-The total times of UniFuzz doubling energy are 3x more than that of UniFuzz, which is consistent with our hypothesis.
-This demonstrates that UniFuzz assigns more energy on the seeds with a high probability of finding new paths than AFL-single-core.
-In summary, parallel mechanism can optimize AFL's energy scheduling from a global perspective.
+To verify this explanation, we analyzed the distribution of energy allocation in UltraFuzz and AFL-single during fuzzing \emph{readelf} with 32 units of computing resources.
+We recorded the energy assigned to each seed and the times of doubling energy for each seed during the random strategy.
+Fig. \ref{fig:energy} shows the energy distribution and the doubling energy times of UltraFuzz and AFL-single.
+From Fig. \ref{fig:energy}(a), we can see that both AFL-single and UltraFuzz allocate much energy to seeds whose serial numbers are closer to 0.
+The reason is that these seeds are regarded as favored and their performance scores are higher than other seeds, which means these seeds are more likely to discover new paths and branches.
+For these high-quality seeds, particularly those with serial numbers less than 500, UltraFuzz allocates much more energy to them than AFL-single, which improves the efficiency of energy utilization and makes UltraFuzz reach a higher path coverage than AFL-single in \emph{readelf}.
+Moreover, from Fig. \ref{fig:energy}(b), the times of doubling the energy when fuzzing \emph{readelf} for many seeds in UltraFuzz were more than those in AFL-single, particularly for the seeds whose serial numbers are less than 100.
+The total doubling times for UltraFuzz were 3$\times$ greater than those of AFL-single, which were 1,501 and 544, respectively.
+This is consistent with our explanation.
+This demonstrates that UltraFuzz assigns more energy to seeds with a high probability of finding new paths and branches than AFL-single.